Connect a storage LUN to a server

 apt-get update && apt-get install open-iscsi multipath-tools

-4. Output iSCSI initiator information
+4. Display information about the iSCSI initiator

 Linux